Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemDesign.md

 Web - allows user to log in and provide information about their account, user information and challenges.

+To maintain seperation of concerns, all data is accessed through an API public class, and requests pass through a single server (so web and M5 stack components do not ever interact directly).
+Communication between devices was devised to be as simple as possible to avoid unecessary complexity.
+Unit testing each subsystem allowed for confidence of individual compenents working correctly and expectedly during integration.

+[Main architecture schema here]

 See relevant sections for further information about specific subsystems.

 ## b.
 Object-Oriented design of key sub-systems (e.g. Desktop Application, Web Application etc.)